codewars/docs/content/docs/settings.md

 ## Social Links

-At the top of the page, you can see some icons which link to Twitter/GitHub or personal website.
+At the top of the page, you can see some icons which link to Twitter/GitHub or personal site.
 These links are also defined in your `gridsome.config.js` like this:

 ```js
 module.exports = {